renoise/tools/Tools/com.renoise.Duplex.xrnx/Docs/Controlmaps.md

 ### The `SubParam` node

-A subparameter is required when a single parameter is representing multiple values - for example, an XY-pad specifies both X and Y.
+A subparameter is required when a single parameter is representing multiple values.
+Sub-parameters are not that common, and only required by a few widgets (e.g. the XYPad).
 The accepted attributes depend on the type of widget.

 |Name   |Type  | Description   |
 |-------|----- |---------------|